exograph/exograph/docs/docs/application-tutorial/interceptor.md

 'concerts' took 27.300909 ms
 ```

-For fun, try the `sendEmail` mutation.
+For fun, try the `sendNotification` mutation.
 You will see the time taken by the queries made by it.

 ```
 'concert' took 0.9891450000031909 ms